The duo came together with an entrepreneurial mindset to bridge the gap in the discovery and distribution of quality Asian films in the online space.

 Derek Tan and Ho Jia Jian met in NUS, while Jia Jian was studying engineering and Derek, software programming.
 Both of them shared similar interests in short film-making and creation of TV content platforms after graduation.
 They identified a gap in the discovery and distribution of quality Asian films in the online space, and found a common motivation to take Asian short films to a larger global audience.

 Jia Jian participated in the NOC iLEAD programme (now known as NOC Singapore), and gained invaluable experience working in a start-up environment.
 Tapping on their familiarity with platforms for film content and Jia Jian's experience in a start-up environment, the duo came together and founded Viddsee.
 They subsequently received start-up support in the form of a SPRING ACE grant, incubation space, and mentorship through NUS Enterprise.

-In the beginning, Viddsee focused on Southeast Asian films but has gradually brought in new films by collaborating with content partners in Hong Kong, Japan and Taiwan.
-Increasingly, Viddsee has formed new partnerships with global publishers like Yahoo! and Youtube.
-It is also the screening platform for various film festivals.
-Currently, Viddsee hosts over 900 films on its site and has over 1 million active monthly users.
+In the beginning, Viddsee focused on Southeast Asian films but has gradually brought in new films through collaborations with content partners in Hong Kong, Japan and Taiwan.
+It has been the screening platform of choice for various film festivals, and increasingly, has formed partnerships with global publishers like Yahoo!, Youtube and Discovery Network Asia Pacific.
+Currently, Viddsee's films have been watched by over 500 million viewers worldwide reaching over 10 million monthly.